syncfusion-content/uwp-docs/uwp/DataGrid/Columns.md

 ---
 layout: post
 title: Columns in UWP DataGrid control | Syncfusion®
-description: Learn here all about Columns support in Syncfusion® UWP DataGrid (SfDataGrid) control and more.
+description: Learn here all about Columns support in Syncfusion® UWP DataGrid (SfDataGrid) control, its elements and more details.
 platform: uwp
 control: SfDataGrid
 documentation: ug